marklchaves/celtic-room/README.md

 # The Celtic Room Template

-The Celtic Room Template is perfect for _creatives_ who want a lightweight website with a sleek modern design.
+The Celtic Room Template is perfect for _creatives_ who want a lightweight blog-enabled website with a sleek modern design.

 ## Features

 - Mobile first
 - Blog enabled
-- Static site powered by Jekyll
+- Static generated site powered by Jekyll

 ... more to come.